TonkomoLLC/hybridCentralSolvers/README.md

 3. **reactingPimpleCentralFoam** - Pressure-based semi implicit compressible flow solver based on central-upwind schemes of Kurganov and Tadmor for combustion with chemical reactions and LTS support for steady-state calculations

+4. **multiRegionReactingPimpleCentralFoam** - Pressure-based semi implicit compressible flow solver based on central-upwind schemes of Kurganov and Tadmor for combustion with chemical reactions and LTS support for steady-state calculations.
+MultiRegion version includes solid heat conduction with conjugate heat transfer between solid and fluid regions.